sagidana/fork/README.md

 - [Python](https://raw.githubusercontent.com/atom/language-python/master/grammars/tree-sitter-python.cson)

 ## TODOs
-- FIX: on search, the prompt isn't draw smoothly as we write more and more characters
+- visual block mode
+- add support for diff output
+- add support for bash scripts
+- add support for `cat file | ed`
+- make ALL delete operations to also yank the text...
+    - never thought this is something I used so much, I actually useless without it.

 - in visual line mode, when highlights are one and we change the selected lines, the highlight do not drawing smoothly
 - take influence from helix/kakoun
     - mutli lines selection
     - server/client architecture
-- visual block mode
 - make asterisk work as <cword> in vim
 - record jumps in all the right places
-- make ALL delete operations to also yank the text...
-    - never thought this is something I used so much, I actually useless without it.
 - make gq take into account the indent level..

 - horizontal scrolling